Mants222/OpenWeather-API-test/README.md

 # OpenWeather-API-test
-Please import the files in repo to use in Postman.
-Also edit the data file to include your API key.
+Please import repo files to Postman.
+Also edit the datafile.json to include your API key.